-At the Academy of Culinary Nutrition, we are huge fans of mushrooms.
-They help to boost the immune system, are packed with vitamins and minerals, and have anti-cancer properties.
-Mushrooms grow from spores, depend on sawdust, straw, wood or grains for nutrients, and require damp, dark and cool environments to thrive.
+Mushrooms grow from spores.
+They depend on sawdust, straw, wood or grains for nutrients, and require damp, dark and cool environments to thrive.
 You can create your own mushroom-growing setup, or start off with a mushroom kit to make the process even easier.

 Photo: Matt Montgomery on Unsplash

-Beginners will likely find it easier to start off by purchasing a young plant rather than growing from seeds.
+Beginners may find it easier to start off by purchasing a young plant rather than growing from seeds.

 Photo: Taylor Kiser on Unsplash